abhiTronix/vidgear/docs/gears/screengear/usage.md

 !!! experiment "After going through ScreenGear Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/screengear_ex/)"

-!!! success "Recommended: Installing `dxcam` library on Windows :fontawesome-brands-windows: Machines"
+!!! success "Recommended: Install DXcam library on Windows :fontawesome-brands-windows: Machines"

     On Windows Machines, if installed, ScreenGear API uses `dxcam` backend machines for higher FPS performance.
 Thereby, it is **highly recommended** to install it via pip as follows: